woohoolabs/yin-middleware/README.md

 $harmony->addMiddleware(new JsonApiRequestValidatorMiddleware());
 ```

-If validation fails, the appropriate JSON:API errors will be sent.
-If you want to customize the error messages or the
+If validation fails, an exception containing the appropriate JSON:API errors will be thrown.
+If you want to customize
-responses, provide an Exception Factory of your own.
+the error messages or the response, provide an Exception Factory of your own.
 For other customizations, feel free to extend the class.

 Available configuration options for the middleware (they can be passed to the constructor):